 We have been busying ourselves with the new Savant II Wizard for a few months now since the First Contact feature last month which was more of an in-depth set of initial impressions.
-Now we can give you a lot more on the sound plus some comparisons with some of the other dual-BA creations Noble have launched over the last year or two.
+Now we can give you a lot more on the sound plus some comparisons with some of the other dual-BA creations Noble has launched over the last year or two.

 The original Savant seems like only yesterday but 4 years have passed it was launched in 2015.
 At the time it was priced the same as the new edition at $599.
-Now, whilst there is one special edition Savant II, The Wizard X Divine Series at $599, the rest of this unique Savant II line-up are all fixed at a more competitive $499.
+Now, whilst there is one special edition Savant II, The Wizard X Divine Series at $599, the rest of this unique Savant II line-up is all fixed at a more competitive $499.

 Every single one of these Wizard designs is handcrafted at their HQ and even though the designs have batches by lot, the materials used by Noble means there are never two designs that are the exact same.